 Toasted Coconut Salmon

 - 1 lb Wild Caught Salmon Fillet

-- 1 tsp dried thyme leaves or 1 tbsp fresh (I used half and half)
+- 1 teaspoon dried thyme leaves or 1 tablespoon fresh (I used half and half)

 - 1 stalk green onion sliced for garnish